Worship is Weird

 9After these things I looked, and behold, a great multitude which no one could number, of all nations, tribes, peoples, and tongues, standing before the throne and before the Lamb, clothed with white robes, with palm branches in their hands, 10and crying out with a loud voice, saying, "Salvation belongs to our God who sits on the throne, and to the Lamb!"
 11All the angels stood around the throne and the elders and the four living creatures, and fell on their faces before the throne and worshiped God, 12saying:

-No wonder worship is "weird" here on earth; it is a heavenly activity and we are on foreign soil.
+No wonder worship looks "weird" here on earth; it is a heavenly activity and we are on foreign soil.

-But there are two sides to every coin, aren't there?
-For each truth that explains why worship is weird or all-but-impossible, comes with an equally important reverse side—some redeeming quality that makes worship make sense!
+But, as my students love to say, “there are two sides to every coin,” aren't there?
+In this case, each truth that explains why worship is weird or all-but-impossible, comes with an equally important reverse side—some redeeming quality that makes worship make sense!

 Yes, worship looks weird because it is unnatural on earth, but the other side of that coin is that worship gives us a taste of Heaven.
-As a worship leader, that is one part of your job—God is using you to give others a taste of Heaven!
+In fact, if you are a worship leader, this is part of your job description: God wants to use you to give others a taste of heaven.

-Worship is also unnatural because it is a…
+Point 2.
+Worship is also weird or unnatural because it is a…

 Mostly invisible activity done in the visible realm